RhkkIandC/rep.txt/rep.md

 ## Here's few line about myself

-I live in the city of Indore, in the state of Madhya Pradesh, in the India
+I live in the city of Indore, in the state of Madhya Pradesh, in India

 ### Hobbies